lux4rd0/sense-collector/README.md

 ## Environmental Flags:

 The Docker contain can be configured with additional environment flags to control collector behaviors.
-They are descript below:
+They are described below:

 # Sense Collector Environmental Variables

 This document provides a detailed explanation of the environmental variables used to configure the Sense Collector Docker container.
-Each variable is classified as required or optional, along with its default value and possible options.
+Each variable is classified as required or optional, with its default value and possible options.

 ## Environmental Variables